Associate Director, Information Security, Information Technology Services / QUT Privacy Officer, Governance and Legal Services

 All users of QUT information assets

-All users of QUT's information assets must comply with this policy and must be aware of the security requirements for the systems they use and must take reasonable precautions to safeguard their access to these systems against inappropriate or unauthorised access (F/1.11 Acceptable use of information technology resources).
+All users of QUT's information assets must comply with this policy and must be aware of the security requirements for the systems they use and must take reasonable precautions to safeguard their access to these systems against inappropriate or unauthorised access (F/1.11 Acceptable use of information and communications technology resources).

 A user must not bypass security mechanisms and virus management systems.